leynadm/first_landing_page/README.md

 # first_landing_page
 This is my first projecti in building a landing page from scratch using HTML & CSS.

-This is a landing page project from The Odin Project curriculum that helped me learn various concepts related to page layout, including flexbox.
+It helped me learn various concepts related to page layout, including flexbox.

 The page is divided into four sections.